jlgraner/bxh2bids/Documentation/02_Initial_Setup.md

 ### 2) Session Info.
 Files
 If it doesn't exist yet, create the `ses_info_dir` you specified in your bxh2bids_hopes_dreams.json file.
 Then create a new copy of .../bxh2bids/Template_files/bxh2bids_YYYYMMDD_ZZZZZ.json in that directory.

+The session info files link the secific images in the original Data directory to the categories of images BIDS recognizes.
+The files also allow you to specify any additional BIDS tag values for each image.